Recreational vessel sewerage requirements

 Recreational vessels with treated sewage

-The Great Barrier Reef Marine Park Regulations 1983 requirements for treated sewage are summarised in the table below:
+The requirements for treated sewage under the Great Barrier Reef Marine Park Regulations are summarised below:

 All vessels:No discharge inside a harbour, canal or marina